corbindavenport/peek/README.md

 ---------------------------------------------------------

-__New in Peek 2.2:__
+__New in Peek 2.2.1:__

-* New design for welcome and settings pages
-* Previews are no longer created for HTTP content on HTTPS pages
-* Removed support for Flash video file previews
+- Added Patreon link
-* Updated jQuery and Tooltipster libraries to latest version
+- Updated jQuery dependency to latest version
+- Minor bug fixes

 ---------------------------------------------------------